 Projects with Generic Tasks

-For some internal projects, we don't care about tracking our time by service area, and you won't see service area based tasks there.
+For some internal projects, we don't care about tracking our time by practice area, and you won't see practice area based tasks there.

 - CA > All hands calls